Inductive logic programming at 30: Applications

-\paragraph{Games.} Inducing game rules has a long history in ILP, where chess has often been the focus \cite{chess-revision}. \citet{DBLP:conf/ilp/LegrasRV18} show that Aleph and TILDE can outperform an SVM learner in the game of Bridge. \citet{ilasp} use ILASP to induce the rules for Sudoku and show that this more expressive formalism allows for game rules to be expressed more compactly. \citet{iggp} introduce the ILP problem of \emph{inductive general game playing}: the problem of inducing game rules from observations, such as \emph{Checkers}, \emph{Sokoban}, and \emph{Connect Four}.
+\paragraph{Games.} Inducing game rules has a long history in ILP, where chess has often been the focus \cite{chess-revision}. \citet{DBLP:conf/ilp/LegrasRV18} show that Aleph and TILDE can outperform an SVM learner in the game of Bridge. \citet{ilasp} use ILASP to induce the rules for Sudoku and show that this more expressive formalism allows for game rules to be expressed more compactly. \citet{iggp} introduce the ILP problem of \emph{inductive general game playing}: the problem of inducing game rules from observations, such as \emph{Checkers}, \emph{Sokoban}, and \emph{Connect Four}. \citet{mugghoq:newgengamestrat} show the MIL system MIGO consistently outperforms deep reinforcement learning for both Noughts-and-Crosses and Hexapawn.

 \paragraph{Data curation and transformation.} Another successful application of ILP is in data curation and transformation, which is again largely because ILP can learn executable programs.
-The most prominent example of such tasks are string transformations, such as the example given in the introduction.
+The most prominent example of such tasks is string transformations, such as the example given in the introduction.
 There is much interest in this topic, largely due to success in synthesising programs for end-user problems, such as string transformations in Microsoft Excel \cite{flashfill}.
-String transformation have become a standard benchmark for recent ILP papers~\cite{metabias,metaho,playgol,brute}.
+String transformations have become a standard benchmark for recent ILP papers~\cite{metabias,metaho,playgol,brute}.
 Other transformation tasks include extracting values from semi-structured data (e.g. XML files or medical records), extracting relations from ecological papers, and spreadsheet manipulation~\cite{datacurate}.